 Authentic Blackthorn Walking Stick come straight Ireland.
 The handle is the root base which grows as a root ball that forms a unique beautiful and natural handle.
 The blackthorn bush is known for its thorny branches which make an unique walking stick.
 The Blackthorn Walking Stick stands tall enough to help support you as you walk, making it a great tool for many people.
 The Blackthorn Walking Stick is the authentic Irish blackthorn walking stick that does it all.

-Defensive Weapon or Tool
+Defensive Fighting Stick or Tool

 The shillelagh known as the old stick-fighting sport once served as a great defensive tool, useful for beating off any potential attackers and protecting yourself from wild animals.

-The shillelagh has some use as a tool outside of being used as a weapon, though not a proper one.
+The shillelagh has some use as a tool outside of being used as a fighting stick, though not a proper one.
 The weight and large handle make it good for hitting things like a hammer or moving things outside of your reach.
 However, it is never the best tool for these things nowadays, and using it as such risks breaking or damaging the shillelagh.